How Visitation Warrants Work

 All warrants issued are returnable to the issuing judge within seventy-two hours of issuance and shall thereafter be filed in the probate division of the office of the clerk of the superior court.

 A.R.S. § 14-5310.01(D)This process reflects a balance between protecting vulnerable adults and respecting the privacy of the home.
-The court oversight, time limits, and documentation requirements all serve to prevent misuse while still giving APS the tools to intervene when someone may be in danger.
+Court oversight, time limits, and documentation all serve to prevent misuse.
+APS still has the tools to intervene when someone may be in danger.